St Vincent de Paul Society

-Each conference is responsible for looking after the needy in the general geographic boundaries of its church.
-They are supported largely by donations from parishioners St. Agnes asks for contributions after liturgies on the last weekend of each month.
+Each conference is responsible for looking after our Neighbours in Need in the general geographic boundaries of its church.
+They are supported largely by donations from parishioners.
+St. Agnes asks for contributions after liturgies on the last weekend of each month.

 Do you need assistance?

 People needing emergency food should call the number below.
-The message will reach a Vincentian volunteer who will co-ordinate and deliver the food to the residence.
+The message will reach a Vincentian volunteer who will coordinate food assistance to the residence.

 Please call: 519.504.8399